-Demand from the CGD segment was the major driver for growth in gas demand in fiscal 2022.
-The segment reported ~32% year-on-year growth, over the low base of fiscal 2021 when the demand was impacted by pandemic.
-CRISIL MI&A Consulting expects natural gas demand from the CGD sector to log 15-16% CAGR between fiscals 2022 and 2030, growing to 103-107 mmscmd.
-Demand from each sub-segment, including CNG and PNG (domestic and industrial), is likely to grow at a healthy pace over the forecast period, with an expansion in the gas network to more cities.
-Increase in penetration is expected to be a key demand driver for the PNG and CNG segment.
-The pace of development of the CGD network would be another key determinant of growth, going forward.
+CGD delivered muted demand increase ~1-3% in FY23..
+CRISIL MI&A Consulting expects natural gas demand from the CGD sector to log 19-20% CAGR between fiscals 2023 and 2030, growing to 117-120 mmscmd.
+Demand from each sub-segment, including CNG and PNG (domestic and industrial), is likely to grow at a healthy pace over the forecast period, with the addition of new cities in the gas network.
+Increase in penetration is expected to be a key demand driver for the PNG segment.
+Further, the pace of development of CGD network would be another key determinant of growth going forward.